Ella Stevens

-Ella Hendley Stevens (born December 11, 1997) is an American professional soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL).
+Ella Hendley Stevens (born December 11, 1997) is an American professional soccer player who plays as a forward for Boston Legacy FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Duke Blue Devils before being drafted by the Chicago Red Stars in the 2020 NWSL College Draft.

-Early life and college career
+Early life

 Stevens was born in Snellville, Georgia, to Chip Stevens and Celeste Baker, and has a younger brother.
 Her father played college soccer at Lander University.
 She played high school soccer for Grayson High School where she recorded 73 goals and 83 assists in four years.
 She played club soccer for Gwinnett Soccer Academy of the Elite Clubs National League (ECNL).
 She committed to play college soccer at Duke University in January 2014.
 In her senior year in 2015–16, she was named the national Gatorade Player of the Year as the country's best high school soccer player.

-Duke Blue Devils, 2016–2019
+College career

 Stevens led the Duke Blue Devils with 10 goals and added six assists in her freshman season, including two goals and two assists over the first four rounds of the 2016 NCAA tournament.
 She received All-Atlantic Coast Conference (ACC) third team and ACC All-Freshman honors.
 In her sophomore year, scored five goals and led the team with 11 assists, helping Duke make the 2017 NCAA semifinals, and was second-team All-ACC.
 She was second in the ACC with 10 assists as a junior, adding one goal.
 In her senior year in 2019, she recorded eight goals and six assists, starting every game of the season, and was all-ACC for the fourth year in a row.

 Club career

-Chicago Red Stars, 2020–2023
+Chicago Red Stars

 Stevens was selected 24th overall in the 2020 NWSL College Draft by the Chicago Red Stars.
 She made her debut in the 2020 NWSL Challenge Cup on July 1, 2020, while on a short-term contract.
 She was signed to the roster on October 9.

 Stevens made her first regular season start in the first game of the 2022 season, on April 30 against Racing Louisville, and scored her first professional goal in the first minute of the game.
 She recorded four goals and two assists in 19 appearances that season.

 In the 2023 season, Stevens started 16 of 22 matches, scored four goals, and had one assist for the Red Stars, who finished the season at the bottom of the table.